Can you think of a major business without a logo? Bet you can’t!

 You can also add a designer to your favorites by clicking the heart symbol next to their name.
 You can then visit your own ‘favorites page‘ and invite all of the designers you’ve favorited to the contest at once.
 You can invite up to 50 designers per day.

-This sort of enhancement to your designer pool will not increase the price of your contest – but will substantially increase both the quantity and quality of logo design ideas!
+This sort of enhancement to your designer pool will not increase the price of your contest – but will substantially increase both the quantity and quality of design selections!

-Fairly soon after the launch of your logo design contest, designers will begin submitting initial design ideas.
+Fairly soon after you place your order, designers will begin presenting initial logo concepts.
 Some may submit one design and others may submit multiples.
 The selections you made during the Design Brief and Package Selection portion of your contest will influence the quantity and quality of respondents.

 #6 Initial Impressions & Feedback